autonity/docs.autonity.org/content/docs/glossary/_index.md

 The set of [Autonity Oracle Server (AOS)](/glossary/#autonity-oracle-server-oas) instances run by [validators](/glossary#validator) [nodes](/glossary/#node) logically forms an "Autonity oracle network".

 Median price data is computed by protocol in [voting rounds](/glossary/#voting-round).

+## oracle protocol
+The logic and rules governing the calculation of median price data by the [oracle network](/glossary/#oracle-network).
+The protocol has off- and on-chain operations.
+Price data is collected from external data providers by [oracle servers](/glossary/#autonity-oracle-server-aos) run by validator operators and submitted on-chain to an oracle [contract](/glossary/#smart-contract).
+The oracle contract computes aggregate median price data for those currency pairs; consensus committee members vote to agree the median prices by consensus in [voting rounds](/glossary/#voting-round).

 ## participant
 A [peer](/glossary/#peer) [node](/glossary/#node) that is currently connected to other nodes in an Autonity network.